StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-11-06-taskrun-etiquette-examples-using.md

 ---
 layout: post
 title: "Task.Run Etiquette Examples: Don't Use Task.Run for the Wrong Thing"
-tags: ["async", ".NET"]
 ---

-I had quite a few comments on [my last post](http://blog.stephencleary.com/2013/10/taskrun-etiquette-and-proper-usage.html) asking for more explicit examples of Correct vs. Incorrect `Task.Run` usage.
+I had quite a few comments on [my last post]({% post_url 2013-10-17-taskrun-etiquette-and-proper-usage %}) asking for more explicit examples of Correct vs. Incorrect `Task.Run` usage.

 First, let's consider the "beginner's error".
 This is where the user misuses `Task.Run` because they want to make their code "asynchronous" but aren't sure how to do it.